 The red shirt with white stripes shirt was reintroduced in 1993, before being replaced by another all red strip in 1995.
 Since then, the Crawley Town strip has featured red shirts, red shorts and red socks, sometimes worn with a white or black trim.

-The 2016/2017 Crawley Town kit features a red shirt with a black trim, red shorts and red socks.
+The 2018/2019 Crawley Town kit features a red shirt, red shorts with a white trim and red socks with white hoops.

 The Crawley Town stadium is the Broadfield Stadium, also known as the Checkatrade.com Stadium for sponsorship reasons.
 The club moved into this ground in 1997, after leaving their Town Mead ground.

 The Crawley Town stadium capacity currently stands at 6,134 and features four main stands.
-The Crawley Town stadium layout features the West Stand, the North Stand, the South Stand and the Checkatrade.com Stand, which is the latest stand to have been renovated.
+The Crawley Town stadium layout features the West Stand, the North Stand, the South Stand and the People's Pension East Stand, which is the latest stand to have been renovated.